pravarmahajan/Nips-Paper-Summaries/README.md

 # README

 This repository contains the summaries of projects, and code implementation from NIPS 2017.
 It also has a few tips to use to make an awesome summary and implmentation.
-To

 ## Tip - Structuring your projects